kedacore/keda-docs/content/scalers/aws-cloudwatch.md

 **Pod identity based authentication:**

-- `podIdentity.provider` needs to bet set on the `TriggerAuthentication` to either `kiam` or `eks` and the pod/service account must be configured correctly for your pod identity provider.
+- `podIdentity.provider` needs to be set to either `kiam` or `eks` on the `TriggerAuthentication` and the pod/service account must be configured correctly for your pod identity provider.

 **Role based authentication:**